rust-lang/book/src/ch03-02-data-types.md

 ```

 While arrays can be useful since they are a primitive type so using them can be
-very fast, they aren't as flexible as the `Vec` type (short for "vector").
-The
+very fast, they aren't as flexible as the vector type.
+The vector type is a
-`Vec` type is a similar collection type provided by the standard library that
+similar collection type provided by the standard library that _is_ allowed to
-_is_ allowed to grow or shrink in size.
-If you're unsure whether to use an
+grow or shrink in size.
+If you're unsure whether to use an array or a vector,
-array or a `Vec`, you should probably go with a `Vec`, and we'll discuss them
+you should probably go with a vector, and we'll discuss them in more detail in
-in more detail in Chapter XX.
+Chapter 8.

 An example of when we might want to use an array is storing the months of the
 year.
 It's very unlikely that our program will need to add or remove months, so